richard-hajek/macbird/README.md

 - The search has a 25-second timeout in the extension
 - Try being more specific with your search query
 - Use `list_unread_emails` instead for simpler queries

-## Security Notes

-This server provides direct access to your email.
-Only use it with trusted AI assistants and on secure networks.
-The WebSocket server only accepts connections from localhost by default.

 ## Port Configuration